GuanceCloud/guance-docs/docs/en/management/work-order-management.md

 ## Ticket Processing

 Guance provides users with 5*8 hours of ticket service time, and customer service personnel will deal with ticket problems for you as soon as possible.
-More details can be found in the [Service support Plan](https://www.guance.com/support).
+More details can be found in the [Service Support Plan](https://www.guance.com/support).

 <!--